c9s/GenPHP/README.md

 which helps you avoid repeating jobs.

-GenPHP can generate anything you defined in the flavor, In generator class, you can use the simple generator API to generate your code.
+GenPHP can generate anything you defined in the flavor, In the generator class, you can use the simple generator API to generate your code.

 By using GenPHP, you can also seperate your global generator (`~/.genphp/flavors`), project-scope generator (`./flavors`).